 Here’s What You Need:

-Don’t you just adore them all!
-I love all the “couple and benches” finds!
-I am diggin’ the dress and nightie too!
-I hope you all enjoy browsing through these fantastic Etsy vintage shops as much as I did!
-I’ll be back next week with more fun vintage finds.
+Don’t you just love them!
+I am head over heels for the brooch, and the china and tablecloth!
+Do you have a favorite this week?
+I hope you enjoy browsing through these lovely Etsy vintage shops as much as I did!
+I’ll be back next week with some fall goodies.
 Until then…

 Here’s What You Need: